• My name is Stacey Carr, and I am a Brown Belt at Centaur BJJ in Saltash under 2nd Dan Black Belt Jamie Horsman.

 Our next open mat is at Fightworx Torquay on Sunday 14th December, 2-4pm

-Follow @exeterbjjwomen or @exeterbjj on Instagram for more information
+Follow @madison.murphy13 or @ringside.coffee on Instagram for more information